dxmegvpw/web_page/senior_thesis/temp.md

 # Detail of the computations

 We feel frustrated with the challenging computations involved in studying SUSY.
-I will document the process of such challenging computations.
+I will document the process of such challenging computations because no one seems to save one's calculation process.
+I hope this file will help you to study in this field.

 ## Derivation of the  zero-mode equations